FaceToKeyboard/monologue-server/README.md

 React front end.
 Express back end.
-Uses a MongoDB instance to save messages.
+MongoDB to store messages.

+There is an Android client [here](https://github.com/FaceToKeyboard/monologue-client-android).

 To get messages for a particular user ID, use a query string: